The Top 12 Best Supplements for Runners

 Should runners take creatine?

 Runners of shorter distances may find a performance boost by supplementing with creatine.
-Research shows the amino acid essential for muscle building can help build strength and enhance recovery.
+Research shows the amino acid essential for muscle building can help build strength and enhance recovery, thereby helping your improve your athletic performance.

 It can also boost glycogen replenishment which is important for long-distance runners.